-Maybe I’m just getting old and grumpy but seeing so many articles about how digital nomads are trailblazers for a whole new lifestyle makes me cringe a bit.
+Maybe I’m getting old and grumpy.
+But every time I see an article about how digital nomads are trailblazers of a completely new lifestyle my eyes roll a bit.

-A digital nomad is someone that works online so they can live and travel anywhere they want as long as they have a good internet connection.
+Per Wikipedia, a digital nomad is a person that has a job that only requires a computer and a wifi connection.
+Therefore, they can do online work from home or travel anywhere they want as long as they have a good internet connection.

 no·madˈnōˌmad – A member of a people having no permanent abode, and who travel from place to place to find fresh pasture for their livestock.

 Being a digital nomad has several great advantages.
 Most of the articles I’ve read speak about the freedoms of the ‘new’ lifestyle.
 Less time in traffic or in team meetings is mentioned a lot.
 Getting to travel to new places is mentioned quite a bit too.